biscuit-auth/biscuit/DESIGN.md

 table when adding facts and rules, the new block will only hold the new symbols.
-When serializing the new token, the new block must first be serialized to a byte array via CBOR encoding.
+When serializing the new token, the new block must first be serialized to a byte array via Protobuf encoding.
 Then a new aggregated signature is created from the previous blocks, the previous aggregated signature and the new key pair for this block.
 The new serialized token will have the same authority block as the previous one, its blocks field will have the previous